minghsu0107/spring-boot-api-example/README.md

 ## Overview
 An example project to demonstrate:

-* how to create a Spring Boot REST API with Gradle
+* how to create a Spring Boot REST API with unit testing
-* how to run Spring Boot in Docker and publish to Docker Hub
+* how to run Spring Boot in Docker and publish to Docker Hub using Gradle
-* how to integrate Sprint Boot with Jenkins CI
+* how to integrate Gradle with Jenkins CI

 ### Pre-requisites
 * JDK 8+